 We published an update on this Danger Zone pick on January 31, 2022.
 A copy of the associated Earnings Update report is here.

-Rivian (RIVN), an electric truck and delivery van manufacturer, is set to IPO soon with an expected valuation of $80 billion.
+Rivian (RIVN: $80 billion expected valuation), an electric truck and delivery van manufacturer, is set to IPO soon with an expected valuation of $80 billion.

 Investors may feel pressured to buy Rivian shares given the popularity of the electric vehicle space, but we are skeptical that Rivian’s IPO will deliver for investors, and investors shouldn’t buy a stock just because it’s in a hot sector.
 Rivian has yet to manufacture a meaningful number of vehicles and competes with well-capitalized electric vehicle upstarts as well as incumbents like General Motors (GM) and BMW, which both have decades of experience and multi-billion dollar plans to expand EV production.

 Rivian’s $80 billion valuation is roughly equal to the market cap of General Motors (GM), which has world-class manufacturing capabilities and is investing heavily in its own suite of electric vehicles.
 It makes no sense for Rivian to have a valuation equal to General Motors.

 Rivian’s valuation implies that the company will sell 3 million vehicles in 2030, which represents nearly four times the number of Tesla (TSLA) vehicles produced over the past 12 months.

 These manufacturing milestones are highly improbable given Rivian’s lack of manufacturing infrastructure.
 Rivian is unlikely to meet the ambitious manufacturing expectations baked into its valuation, which is why investors should avoid this stock.

 We believe the stock is worth $13 billion at best – an 84% downside to the expected IPO valuation of $80 billion.